 There is some controversy about the title of longest river, however.
 The Amazon river in South America has many different mouths, so its exact end is not agreed upon.
 The most common measurement has the Amazon at 2,300 miles (3,700 km), but some have asserted that it might be as long as 4,195 miles (6,750 km).

 However, because it has so many mouths, the Amazon is by far the largest river as far as volume goes.
 Up to 20 percent of all freshwater discharge into the oceans comes from the Amazon.
 The Amazon also holds the record for the widest river in the world with its widest point at ~6.8 miles wide.

 Fun Facts About Rivers and Humans

 Not only do rivers supply food in the form of fish and other aquatic creatures, they also help humans in other ways.
-According to some sources, up to 65% of drinking water comes from rivers.
+According to some sources, up to 65 percent of drinking water comes from rivers.

 Rivers also help produce electricity.
-Hydroelectric dams have been used on rivers in the United States since 1885, and today such dams are used to produce up to 12% of electricity used in the United States.
+Hydroelectric dams have been used on rivers in the United States since 1885, and today such dams are used to produce up to 12 percent of electricity used in the United States.

 Other fun facts about rivers is that they're literally fun.
 They're a common source of entertainment, with plenty of whitewater rafting and swimming locations all over the United States and the world.

 In other parts of the world, rivers provide key bathing, washing, and hygienic opportunities to the people who live on riverbanks.
 This was also especially important throughout human history when running water hadn't reached the wide population it's reached now.